polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/architecture.md

 - `BlockNumber`: A type which encodes the total number of ancestors any valid block has.
 Typically a 32-bit quantity.

-**Protocol primitives** are a more abstract class of primitives that are typically informed by consensus critical components which define the relationship between a client and a runtime.
+**Protocol primitives** are a more abstract class of primitives.
+They are typically informed by consensus critical components which define the relationship between a client and a runtime.
 These relate to implementations of [runtime APIs and host functions](#runtime-apis-and-host-functions), whereby any consensus-breaking change on the host-function must be reflected in the runtime.

 Adhering to some set of protocol primitives is necessary for chains connecting to eachother such as in Polkadot's parachain model.
 For example, [the Polkadot protocol](https://github.com/w3f/polkadot-spec/) specifies host functions and runtime APIs in its implementation for block authoring (BABE) and block finalization (GRANDPA).
 Any parachain that uses the Polkadot protocol must also expose the same runtime APIs and host functions.
 Similarly, any change in Polkadot's runtime APIs or host functions must be reflected in the parachain, otherwise there is no way for a relay chain and a parachain to reach consensus.
-In Polkadot these changes could be updates to the consenus mechanism it uses or block execution time.

-This architecture makes it possible to implement any Substrate runtime provided that it adheres to the protocol and primitives it shares with the client.
+This architecture makes it possible to implement any Substrate runtime, using any language or libraries provided that it adheres to the protocol and primitives it shares with the client.